Life Cycle Assessment (LCA) – Complete Beginner’s Guide

 In some countries, there are standardized tenders for public projects.
 These tenders require companies to disclose the environmental data of their products – and you would have to conduct a Life Cycle Assessment for that.

-A company that provides asphalt for a public road-building project might, for example, needs to provide the environmental footprint of that product to take part in that tender.
+A company that provides asphalt for a public road-building project might, for example, need to provide the environmental footprint of that product to take part in that tender.
 To comply with these regulations, or optimizing existing products so they comply in the future, can be important for the product department.

 Reason 2: New Product Development